 Audrey Blakeley-Smith, PhD, is an Associate Professor of Psychiatry and Pediatrics, as well as Training Director for the University of Colorado Clinical Psychology Internship Program – Anschutz Medical Campus.
 She is also a licensed clinical psychologist and has worked in the field of developmental disabilities since 1996.
 Her clinical interests include the assessment and treatment of co-occurring mental health issues in children with children and adolescents with autism spectrum disorders, as well as the development of school-based peer-mediated interventions for youth with ASD.
 Dr. Blakeley-Smith has been Principal Investigator on a school-based study exploring the use of peer-mediated interventions to reduce rejection and increase inclusion of children with autism, and is currently PI on a project modifying FYF for adolescents with ASD/IDD (both projects funded by OAR).

 Sometimes parent education was the focus of the session with some participation between the youth and other sessions focus on working with youth.
-Just like the live Facing Your Fears group participants, the TeleCopes participants completed a video that shows a strategy they adopted to help reduce their anxiety.
-Flipcams were sent to families to use in filming their video.
+Just like in-person, the Facing Your Fears group participants, the TeleCopes participants completed a video that shows a strategy they adopted to help reduce their anxiety.